Skip to main content

 Whether a page can be stored and shown in search engine results.

-These terms focus on how information is written, organized, linked, and presented.
+These terms focus on how information is written, structured, labeled, connected, and presented.

 Term